opendcs/rest_api/doc-source/Swagger-README.md

 http://localhost:7000/odcsapi/swaggerui/index.html
 ```

-> [!NOTE]
-> The Swagger UI is only available when the REST API is running.

 ## OpenAPI Specification Generation

 In order to provide multiple options for developers to interact with the API,
 the OpenAPI specification is generated in one of two ways.

 ### Automated Generation
-To automatically generate the OpenAPI specification, initiate the `run` Gradle task.
+To automatically generate the OpenAPI specification, initiate the `./gradlew run` Gradle task.

 The OpenAPI specification will be generated upon runtime and will be available at the Swagger UI
 endpoint mentioned above.